 - With the advent and adaption of technologies (SDN & NFV) in enterprises, Cloud, and Service Provider environments, Linux has become a must-have skill for network engineers.

-- Network Automation tools such as Ansible, Netmiko, NAPALM, and others are well used and maintained on Linux operating system.
+- Network Automation tools such as Ansible, Netmiko, NAPALM, and others are well-used and maintained on the Linux operating system.

 - SDN controllers such as OpenDaylight, Open Network Operating System (ONOS), RYU Controller, and Cisco’s APIC-EM Controller run on Linux.

-- All major networking vendors use Linux as is the underlying operating system on their routing, switching, and security devices.
-Cisco, Juniper, VMware, F5, Arista, Ruggedcom, Cumulus Networks are some examples of networking vendors that use Linux.
+- All major networking vendors use Linux as their underlying operating system on their routing, switching, and security devices.
+Cisco, Juniper, VMware, F5, Arista, Ruggedcom, and Cumulus Networks are some examples of networking vendors that use Linux.

-This website, you are browsing now, is also hosted on a Linux Server.
+This website, you are browsing, is also hosted on a Linux Server.

 Linux in Embedded Systems

 Embedded systems are simply hardware and software designed to have a particular function.
-These embedded systems can be operated independently for a specific task or they can be part of other devices to help control these devices.
-These embedded systems are found in various industries such as IT, Automotive, Medical, Consumer electronic, and military.
-And all of these embedded systems requires an embedded software.
+These embedded systems can be operated independently for a specific task, or they can be part of other devices to help control these devices.
+These embedded systems are found in various industries such as IT, Automotive, Medical, Consumer electronics, and military.
+And all these embedded systems require embedded software.
 Linux is the best and most popular operating system for such embedded systems.

-Two popular examples of embedded software are Andriod and Raspbian.
-Both of these are derived from Linux.
+Two popular examples of embedded software are Android and Raspbian.
+Both are derived from Linux.

 Android is an operating system developed by Google.
-Andriod’s base is a modified version of the Linux kernel.
-Nowadays it is used on touchscreen devices, TVs, and Wristwatches, etc… Like Linux OS, Andriod is also freely available as Andriod Open Source Project (AOSP).
+Aneroid’s base is a modified version of the Linux kernel.
+Nowadays it is used on touchscreen devices, TVs, and Wristwatches, etc… Like Linux OS, Android is also freely available as Android Open-Source Project (AOSP).

 Similarly, many companies have come up with their own proprietary version of Linux to support their embedded systems.
 Other examples include Routers, switches, and Firewalls that use Linux as their base operating system.

-- Linux is open-source software and flexible.
-The code that is used to develop Linux is free and available to public.
+- Linux is a free and open-source operating system.
+The code that is used to develop Linux is available to the public.
 If you are skilled enough, use the source code, change it, and tune it to meet your needs.